 - Work with the newly formed Enterprise-wide Laboratory Stewardship Committee to identify and capture cost savings from the reduction of unnecessary laboratory tests.

-The faculty of the Division of Laboratory Medicine provide medical oversight for the chemistry, blood bank, toxicology/mass spectrometry, coagulation, microbiology, molecular, and cellular therapy laboratories to support the tertiary care practices of NewYork-Presbyterian Hospital-Weill Cornell Medical Center and a large urban reference laboratory network.
+The faculty of the Division of Laboratory Medicine provide medical oversight for the chemistry, immunology, blood bank, toxicology/mass spectrometry, coagulation, microbiology, molecular, and cellular therapy laboratories to support the tertiary care practices of NewYork-Presbyterian Hospital-Weill Cornell Medical Center and a large urban reference laboratory network.

 Salary will be commensurate with experience and accomplishments.

 Interested applicants should forward curriculum vitae, statement of interest, and the names and contact information of three references to:

 Melissa Cushing, MD

 Daniel M. Knowles, M.D.
 Distinguished Professor in Pathology and Laboratory Medicine

 Professor of Pathology and Laboratory Medicine in Anesthesiology